A. J. Cronin

 Archibald Joseph Cronin (Cronogue) (19 July 1896 – 6 January 1981) was a Scottish physician and novelist.
-His best-known novel is The Citadel (1937), about a Scottish physician who serves in a Welsh mining village before achieving success in London, where he becomes disillusioned about the venality and incompetence of some doctors.
-Cronin knew both areas, as a medical inspector of mines and as a physician in Harley Street.
-The book exposed unfairness and malpractice in British medicine and helped to inspire the National Health Service.
+His best-known novel is The Citadel (1937), about a Scottish physician who serves in a Welsh mining village, and then moves into a highly paid private practice in London where he becomes disillusioned with the greed and incompetence of some doctors.
+In writing the book, Cronin utilized his experiences both as a medical inspector of mines, and a physician on Harley Street.
+The Citadel exposed unfairness in British medicine and helped inspire the National Health Service.

-The Stars Look Down, set in the North East of England, is another of his best-selling novels inspired by his work among miners.
-Both novels have been filmed, as have Hatter's Castle, The Keys of the Kingdom and The Green Years.
-His 1935 novella Country Doctor inspired a long-running BBC radio and TV series, Dr. Finlay's Casebook (1962–1971), set in the 1920s.
+The Stars Look Down, set in the North East of England, is another of his best-selling novels that used his first-hand knowledge of mining communities.
+The book's success prompted a film adaptation, as did The Citadel, Hatter's Castle, The Keys of the Kingdom and The Green Years.
+Cronin's 1935 novella Country Doctor was turned into a long-running BBC radio and TV series, Dr. Finlay's Casebook (1962–1971), set in the 1920s.
 There was a follow-up series in 1993–1996.